ODIM-Project/PluginCiscoACI/README.md

 When creating fabric entities, ensure to create them in the following order:

-1. Zone-specific address pools
+1. Address pools

-2. Address pools for zone of zones
+2. Default zones
 3. Zone of zones
 4. Endpoints
 5. Zone of endpoints